mohamedgomaa23722/PokemonApp/README.md

 [Go to retrofite lib](www.google.com)
 ![This is an image](https://myoctocat.com/assets/images/base-octocat.svg)
 ## - Dagger-hilt
+#### Here we will write about the hilt lib
+## - RxJava
+#### Here we will write the RxJava and it's Dependcies
+## - RoomDB
+#### Here we will write the RoomDB and it's Dependcies
+## - MVVM
-#### is a software design pattern that is structured to separate program logic and user interface controls.
+#### it is a software design pattern that is structured to separate program logic and user interface controls.
 MVVM is also known as model-view-binder and was created by Microsoft architects Ken Cooper and John Gossman.

 The separation of the code in MVVM is divided into View, ViewModel and Model: